Building a multi-boot USB with Ventoy and Linux

 • installer-windows-11-english.iso

-• I name ISOs with clear prefixes and maintain a README.txt listing versions and checksum sources.
-That saves time when I need to reinstall or diagnose a server.
+• I name ISOs with clear prefixes and keep a README.txt with versions and checksum sources.
+That saves time when I need to reinstall something or sort out a server.

 Final checks and maintenance

 • Keep Ventoy up to date.
-The update command in the package will replace the boot binaries without touching your ISOs.
+The update command replaces the boot binaries without touching your ISOs.

-• Periodically verify ISO checksums, especially for installers and rescue tools.
+• Check ISO checksums from time to time, especially for installers and rescue tools.

-• Keep at least one minimal stick for firmware-level tasks if you support old servers.
+• Keep one minimal stick for firmware-level tasks if you support old servers.

 Key takeaways